Welcome to another installment of Ask The Editor!

 If so, just re-label yourself as a humor blogger and carry on.
 You may not get press trips, but there are loads of highly successful humor blogs out there that use language that would make even YOU blush – a great example is The Bloggess (whom I also adore) – embrace the style and go with it!

 Or do you want to be take seriously as someone who promotes travel, who will be appealing to travel industry PR firms, advertisers, and trip sponsors?

-If that’s what you want, clean up your writing a bit and focus on blogging about travel, not blogging about you.
+If that’s what you want, clean up your writing a bit (including your spelling and grammar!) and focus on blogging about travel, not blogging about you.